Anjok07/ultimatevocalremovergui/README.md

     - **HP_4BAND_44100_A.pth** - This is a strong instrumental model.
     - **HP_4BAND_44100_B.pth** - This is a fine tuned version of the HP_4BAND_44100_A.pth model.
     - **HP_KAROKEE_4BAND_44100_SN.pth** - This is a model that removes main vocals while leaving background vocals intact.
-    - **HP_Vocal_4BAND_44100.pth** - This model emphasizesvocal extraction.
+    - **HP_Vocal_4BAND_44100.pth** - This model emphasizes vocal extraction.
 The vocal stem will be clean, but the instrumental might sound muddy.
     - **HP_Vocal_AGG_4BAND_44100.pth** - This model also emphasizes vocal extraction and is a bit more aggressive than the previous model.

 ## Other GUI Notes